awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-console.md

    1. In **Content Handling**, choose an option\.
 ![\[Set up the GET method in the API Gateway console.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/binary-support-set-content-handling-on-method.png)

-      Choose **Passthrough** if you do not want to convert the body when the client and backend accepts the same binary format\.
-Choose **Convert to text \(if needed\)** to convert the binary body to a Base64\-encoded string when, for example, the backend requires that a binary request payload is passed in as a JSON property\.
-And choose **Convert to binary \(if needed\)** when the client submits a Base64\-encoded string and the backend requires the original binary format, or when the endpoint returns a Base64\-encoded string and the client accepts only the binary output\.
+      Choose **Passthrough** if you don't want to convert the body when the client and backend accepts the same binary format\.
+Choose **Convert to text \(if needed\)** to convert the binary body to a base64\-encoded string when, for example, the backend requires that a binary request payload is passed in as a JSON property\.
+And choose **Convert to binary \(if needed\)** when the client submits a base64\-encoded string and the backend requires the original binary format, or when the endpoint returns a base64\-encoded string and the client accepts only the binary output\.

    1. Preserve the incoming request's `Accept` header in the integration request\.
-You should do this if you've set `contentHandling` to `passthrough` and want to override that setting at run time\.
+You should do this if you've set `contentHandling` to `passthrough` and want to override that setting at runtime\.
 ![\[Keep the Accept header in the integration request.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/binary-support-preserve-incoming-accept-header.png)

    1. Enable the passthrough behavior on the request body\.
 ![\[Enable passthrough behavior for the request body.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/binary-support-ensure-payload-passthrough-on-method.png)

-   1. For conversion to text, define a mapping template to put the Base64\-encoded binary data into the required format\.
+   1. For conversion to text, define a mapping template to put the base64\-encoded binary data into the required format\.
 ![\[Mapping template for the convert-to-text option.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/binary-support-convert-to-text-mapping-template.png)

       The format of this mapping template depends on the endpoint requirements of the input\.